carly-lee/TIL/Functional-progamming/Introduces-Composable-Functional-JavaScript.md

   'sweater-small-white' ]
 */
 ```
-We can capture this messy imperative code with an applicative factor.
+We can capture this messy imperative code with an applicative functor.

 ```javascript
 const { List } = require('immutable-ext')